 The US Centers for Disease Control and Prevention (CDC) recommends antiviral treatment is given as soon as possible for patients with confirmed or suspected influenza who have severe, complicated, or progressive illness, or who require hospitalisation, as well as for patients who are at higher risk for complications.
 While antivirals are approved by the US Food and Drug Administration for uncomplicated acute illness, guidelines tend to recommend these drugs for complicated illness as well as for those at risk of complications.
 Local guidelines may vary and should be consulted.

-The neuraminidase inhibitors (zanamivir, oseltamivir, and peramivir) are active against both influenza A and B. Oseltamivir and zanamivir have modest effectiveness against the symptoms of influenza in otherwise healthy adults, [ ] and have been widely used in the treatment of 2009 influenza A/H1N1.
+The neuraminidase inhibitors (zanamivir, oseltamivir, and peramivir) are active against both influenza A and B. Oseltamivir and zanamivir have modest effectiveness against the symptoms of influenza in otherwise healthy adults. [ ] They have also been widely used in the treatment of 2009 influenza A/H1N1.
 However, there has been extensive debate over the use of oseltamivir and whether it does reduce complications in otherwise healthy adults and children.
 Findings from meta-analyses show that oseltamivir modestly reduces time to clinical symptom alleviation in adults with influenza, but increases the incidence of nausea and vomiting.
 The effect on mortality and complication rates was uncertain.
 Observational studies suggest oseltamivir may reduce mortality in hospitalised patients with seasonal influenza.

 It has been reported that oral oseltamivir and inhaled zanamivir reduce the duration of influenza illness when started within 48 hours of symptom onset, both in children up to age 12 years and in adults.
 The benefits of treatment are greatest when medicines are initiated in the first 24-30 hours of symptom onset.